 I welcome the Minister of State back to the House, a place with which he is familiar.
 He has discussed this topic numerous times.
 He has a depth of experience from local authority level, the Seanad, the Dáil and his current role as Minister of State that he will use it to steer these necessary reforms through his Department and the Oireachtas.
 The reforms will improve and enhance the integrity of the electoral system.
-In a democracy, the fundamental franchise of the vote is critical, so we should recognise that there are areas in which we could have done better if we were to have a modern electoral system that had the confidence of the Irish people.
+In a democracy, the fundamental franchise of the vote is critical; therefore, we should recognise that there are areas in which we could have done better if we were to have a modern electoral system that had the confidence of the people.
 For this reason, I welcome the inclusion of an electoral commission's establishment in the programme for Government.

-Will the Minister of State clarify the situation regarding the modernisation of the electoral register?
+Will the Minister of State clarify the position on the modernisation of the electoral register?
 For years, local authorities have been charged with keeping the register up to date.
 While the majority of people exercise their franchise, there have been instances of people who, when going to vote, discover that they have been removed from the register unbeknownst to themselves.
 It is one of the worst things to witness.
 I have seen such people being turned away from their local polling booths many times.
 They are devastated.
 We must devise a structure that eliminates this mistake.

 The Minister of State might clarify whether modernisation entails continuing with local authorities as the bodies that are charged with keeping the register up to date or giving responsibility to the new commission.
 How will it work?
 Speaking as a representative, I am open to it lying with the commission just so long as the situation improves.
-We are utilising outdated mechanisms to keep our electoral register up to date.
+We are utilising outdated mechanisms to keep the electoral register up to date.
 Reform of the voter registration system is necessary and new technologies and methods of identifying people should be utilised.
 There are many ways to do this that would ensure the requisite levels of confidence and integrity.

 We must do away with duplication and inaccuracies.
 When people die, many remain on the electoral register for years.
 That is unacceptable.
 To be honest, when we as politicians write to people using information contained in the register, we find out that some of them have, unfortunately, passed away.
 It is not a nice thing to happen.